 Application for a Planning Permission

 28 days is too little?
-Go and make a full use of the right to apply.
+Go and make full use of the right to apply.
 Contact your local council and discuss your specific situation.
-Nowadays, local authorities offer so-called Pre-Application Advice (at a fee which varies wildly from authority to authority, usually between £120–180) which will provide you with accurate and objective advice, information about any relevant planning policies, timescales and procedures.
-In case of the geodesic dome the class will usually be: ‘minor operations’.
+Nowadays, local authorities offer so-called Pre-Application Advice (at a fee which varies wildly from authority to authority, usually between £120–180) which will provide you with accurate and objective advice, and information about any relevant planning policies, timescales and procedures.
+In the case of the geodesic dome, the class will usually be: ‘minor operations’.
 Note that it is possible to make a planning application on land you do not yet own.

-In order to deal with request and offer advice, the council requires certain information to form its decision.
+In order to deal with requests and offer advice, the council requires certain information to form its decision.
 This includes: the exact location of the camping site, the size of any proposed development, distance from boundaries, etc. and this information is requested on the form along with the drawings to scale (plans must be annotated with accurate measurements).

 Planning for a camping site made of geodesic domes may require a ‘change of use’ application depending on what the given land is already used for, and may require planning because of the size of the development.